tasnimchy96/To-Do-List/README.md

 # :book: [Awesome Books]

-**[Awesome Books]** is a microverse project where we build a basic website that allows users to add/remove books from a list.
+**[To-Do List]** is a microverse project where we build a basic website that allows users to add/remove list.
 We achieved that by using JavaScript objects and arrays.
 We also dynamically modified the DOM and add basic events.